Mykonos Cafe And Taverna – Albuquerque, New Mexico

 Aside from the temporary reprieve Friday provides from the grind of an arduous workweek, Jose’s anticipation about Fridays had everything to do with fun, friends, food and females.
-Mostly food.
+Mostly food…or so we thought.
 Jose was one of the first gourmets I ever met, a man with an educated palate and nuanced tastes (though for some reason, he disliked the foods of his native Puerto Rico).
 On Fridays, his favorite Greek restaurant served a combination platter brimming with several of his favorite dishes.
 Jose raved about such delicacies as dolmas, spanakopita, galaktoboureko and other dishes he could spell and pronounce flawlessly and which he considered ambrosiatic.
 Jose rebuffed all offers of company when Greek was Friday’s featured fare, likely because he was as interested in a comely weekend waitress as he was the food.

 In the Hanscom area, some twenty miles northwest of Boston, several of the local Italian and pizza restaurants were owned and operated by Greek proprietors.
-Some of them would occasionally offer such weirdness as “stuffed grape leaves,” a dish of which my callow mind could not fathom.
+Some of them would occasionally offer such weirdness as “stuffed grape leaves,” a dish of which my callow mind could not then fathom.
 Save for a “Mediterranean Pizza” (kalamata olives, feta cheese, olive oil) I left Massachusetts without ever experiencing Greek food.
 After my inauguration into the culinary delights (at Gyros Mediterranean in Albuquerque) of one of the world’s oldest civilizations, I cursed Jose Viernes for not having introduced me to such deliciousness.
 What kind of friend was he to have kept such dishes as gyros, spanakopita, tarama and stuffed grape leaves (those paragons of weirdness) from me!

 Jose Viernes still comes to mind whenever we visit a Greek restaurant.
 If the fates have been kind to him, he’s probably found a job that allows him to work four ten-hour days a week so he can have his precious Fridays off.
 Maybe he married that Greek waitress none of us ever met and opened his own Greek restaurant.
 Perhaps someday through the magic of the internet, I hope we can reconnect and reminisce.
 Better still, I hope we can break pita together and discuss the nuances of Greek cuisine.
 With any luck, that reunion will take place at Mykonos Cafe on Juan Tabo.